A small change in iOS 8 will make privacy advocates happy, although it's going to be a tough pill to swallow for mobile marketers.

 For example, mobile devices with phone or 3G capability turned on can be tracked independently of your Wi-Fi settings as they move around in the cellular network.

-As for industry standards, they only exist in the form of a "code of conduct" which is agreed to by the mobile marketing firms themselves.
+MLA industry standards only exist in the form of a "code of conduct" which is agreed to by the mobile marketing firms themselves.

 As for Android users, there's no similar protection for MAC addresses.
 Should Google follow Apple's lead?
 It's a good idea, and one that Apple should not try to keep for itself.